lukasjanek/extractor/README.txt

 2. Ensure you have all the necessary libraries installed.
 3. Modify the `file_path` variable in [filename.py] to use "\\" instead of "/" or "\".
 4. Specify only the name of the file (e.g., "name.txt") that the algorithm should generate.
 It will take care of the rest.
+5. If you see IOPub error, try to open Jupyter notebook config, if there isnt one generate it in Anaconda console and look for "NotebookApp.iopub_data_rate_limit" and up to to 100000000

 ############ Contributing ################